KolomarenkoDmytrii/cicd_webapp_labs/README.md

 The text content is taken from https://lawflagman.com.ua/

 ## How to run the project
-To run the project execude this command:
+To run the project execute this command:
 `docker-compose -f docker-compose.yml up`

 To run migrations: